solidpixel/aniblock/tutorials/01_helloworld/tutorial.md

 var sc = new ABlk.Scene('animation', 400, 160);
 ```

-This line creates a new `Scene` instance, wrapping the SVN element with an `id`
+This line creates a new `Scene` instance, wrapping the SVG element with an `id`
 of `animation` in the HTML file.
 This scene is created with a fixed size of
 400x160 pixels, and cannot be resized once created.